-There are many neurological conditions that respond well to Hyperbaric Oxygen Therapy (HBOT).
-When the brain is deprived of oxygen for a period of time, nerve damage may occur.
-While some parts of the brain may be permanently damaged, some areas are simply in an idle, shocked state.
-Dr. Richard Neubauer (considered by many to be the father of using HBOT for neurological conditions) calls these brain-nerve cells the ‘Recoverable Brain’.
+Many neurological conditions respond well to Hyperbaric Oxygen Therapy (HBOT).
+Nerve damage may occur when the brain is deprived of oxygen.
+While some parts of the brain may be permanently damaged, some areas are only in an idle, shocked state.
+Dr. Richard Neubauer (considered by many to be the father of using HBOT for neurological conditions) calls these brain-nerve cells the ‘Recoverable Brain.'
 When oxygen concentrations are increased to the point above what the blood could normally deliver, the 'Recoverable Brain' cells are jump-started back to life!

-Below are some of the many conditions that can be treated by HBOT:
+Below are some of the conditions that we have treated using HBOT:

 - Cerebral Palsy

 - Crohn’s Disease

 - Multiple Sclerosis